Inspired by the famousVitruvian Manfrom Leonardo da Vinci![]()

-Inspired by the famousVitruvian Manfrom Leonardo da VinciThe Vitruvian Man is a drawing by the Italian Renaissance artist and scientist Leonardo da Vinci, dated to c.
+Vitruvian Man is a drawing by the Italian Renaissance artist and scientist Leonardo da Vinci, dated to c.
 1490.
-Inspired by the writings of the ancient Roman architect Vitruvius, the drawing depicts a nude man in two superimposed positions with his arms and legs apart and inscribed in both a circle and square.
-It was described by the art historian Carmen C. Bambach as "justly ranked among the all-time iconic images of Western civilization".
-Although not the only known drawing of a man inspired by the writings of Vitruvius, the work is a unique synthesis of artistic and scientific ideals and often considered an archetypal representation of the High Renaissance.
+Inspired by the Roman architect Vitruvius, it depicts a nude man in two overlapping standing positions, inscribed within a circle and a square.
+Art historian Carmen C. Bambach described it as "justly ranked among the all-time iconic images of Western civilization".
+While not the only drawing inspired by Vitruvius, Leonardo's work uniquely combines artistic vision with scientific inquiry and is often considered an archetypal representation of the High Renaissance.

 The Vitruvian Buli is a drawing by the Italian Renaissance artist and scientist Leonardo da Vinci, dated to c.
 1490.